rsjk/RandomTiming/README.md

 17. Restart nginx server with "sudo systemctl restart nginx"
 18. Install supervisor with "sudo apt install supervisor"
 19. Set up supervisor with "sudo nano /etc/supervisor/conf.d/random_number_generator.conf"
-20. Find out the number of workers for gunicorn with (2 * number of cores) + 1 then execute "nproc --all" to find number of cores
+20. Find out the number of workers for gunicorn with (2 * number of cores) + 1 (execute "nproc --all" to find number of cores)
 21. Copy the contents of RandomNumberFlask/supervisor_config.txt into the file and change [Your Username] and [Number of Workers]
 22. Make the log files by doing the following:
 * Do "sudo mkdir -p /var/log/random_number_generator"